SyntaxRules/PasswordChecker/README.md

 PasswordChecker
 ===============

-A simple password checker... it determins how secure your password is.
+A simple password checker... it determines how secure your password is.